-Use of Assessment Results: As the QEP transitions, funding needs will be assessed and allocated accordingly.
+Use of Assessment Results: Procedures for seeking accommodations will be monitored.

-Goal 3: To provide access to college courses and programs using various instructional methods, including online and dual enrollment/credit courses.
+Goal 3: To provide access to college courses and programs using various instructional methods, including distance online education and dual enrollment/credit courses.

 Pearl River Community College is committed to making its programs and services available to all who seek an education.
-Various instructional methods, including distance education and off-site instruction, will be utilized, and the College will provide reasonable accommodations to the students with developmental disabilities.
+Various instructional methods, including distance education and off-site instruction,

-Retention in online classes will increase by 2% each semester.
+Retention in online classes will increase by 2% each semester until maintained at 85%.